maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 3. **The Historical and Relativist Path**: Points out, from historical or cultural perspectives, that the content of goodness, virtue, and justice shifts across time and cultures, thereby challenging their universality.
 However, such descriptions risk sliding into relativism and cannot explain the structure underlying these changes.

-This paper's contribution lies in applying the framework of *Uncertainty Submersion* to ethics, arguing that goodness, virtue, and justice are undefinable not due to limitations of language or cognition, but due to their own structure—they are not lockable objects of certainty, but directional signals.
+This paper's contribution lies in applying the framework of *Uncertainty Subsumption* to ethics, arguing that goodness, virtue, and justice are undefinable not due to limitations of language or cognition, but due to their own structure—they are not lockable objects of certainty, but directional signals.
 This paper is not another path to definition, but an explanation of why the path of definition necessarily fails.

+### Dialogue with Wittgenstein

+This paper engages with Wittgenstein's position in the *Tractatus Logico-Philosophicus*.
+Wittgenstein drew a boundary between the sayable and the unsayable, placing goodness, ethics, and value beyond that boundary, advocating silence.
+This paper agrees with that judgment—goodness, virtue, and justice are indeed indefinable.
+But this paper takes one further step: silence is not the end.
+Beyond the boundary is not emptiness, but the operational field where certainty condenses and is submerged.
+This paper does not attempt to define goodness, virtue, and justice, but describes their operational trajectories as directional signals: how they are locked by systems, how they shift with boundary conditions, how they fail and are submerged.

+Wittgenstein stops at the boundary.
+This paper moves beyond the boundary to describe the structure beyond it.

+### Dialogue with Classical Philosophical Positions

+- **Dialogue with G.E.
+Moore**: Moore argued that "good" is an indefinable, simple property.
+This paper agrees with the conclusion that "good is indefinable," but differs in reasoning: Moore held that "good" is indefinable because it is a simple, non-natural property; this paper holds that "good" is indefinable because it is itself a directional signal—its content shifts with boundary conditions and cannot be fixed in any definition.

+- **Dialogue with Immanuel Kant**: Kant anchored "good" in practical reason, holding that rational subjects can legislate through pure practical reason.
+This paper does not deny the coherence of Kant's framework, but offers a different analytical level: even in Kant's rational legislation, the content of "good" remains a directional signal locked under specific historical conditions.
+Kant's "categorical imperative" itself was a directional signal locked by the Enlightenment system under its specific boundary conditions.

+- **Dialogue with Friedrich Nietzsche**: Nietzsche argued that "good" is a revaluation of values by the weak against the strong, a negation of life-force.
+This paper's framework can accommodate this view: the changes in the content of "good" that Nietzsche described are precisely the re-condensation of directional signals following shifts in system boundary conditions.
+Nietzsche revealed the change in the content of "good," but did not explain its structural mechanism—this paper provides that mechanism.

 This paper is an **applied ethics** paper within the Equal System series.
-It sits above *Uncertainty Submersion* (foundational: how certainty condenses and is submerged) and *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries), applying the foundational framework to the core concepts of ethics.
+It sits above *Uncertainty Subsumption* (foundational: how certainty condenses and is submerged) and *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries), applying the foundational framework to the core concepts of ethics.

 ---